Floor area, footprint and taxable area of a construction: what are the calculation rules?

 • Voids and hoppers (spaces under stairs and elevators)

-• Floor surfaces with a ceiling height of 1,80 m or less
+• Floor areas with a ceiling height of 1,80 m or less

-• Floor surfaces fitted for the parking of motor vehicles and non-motor vehicles (including access ramps and maneuvering areas)
+• Ground surfaces for the parking of motor and non-motor vehicles (including access ramps and maneuvering areas)

-• Floor surfaces of attic not suitable for housing or for professional, craft, industrial or commercial activities (for example, attic with large frame size or a floor that cannot withstand loads)
+• Floor surfaces of attic not suitable for housing or for professional, craft, industrial or commercial activities (for example, attic with a large frame size or a floor that cannot withstand loads).

 You must also deduct the thickness of insulating materials.